Women in New Zealand: Early 20th century

-1940s - 1970s
+1940s – 1970s

 Early twentieth-century party leaders were reluctant to allow women rights beyond basic suffrage, but wartime sped up change.
 By 1972, the Second Wave of Feminism and the changing attitudes of some party leaders resulted in women gaining more opportunities to become MPs and by 2001 an unprecedented number of women held leadership positions in the New Zealand Parliament.

 World War II made women more visible and more essential.
 The absence of service men lead to the first women police officers completing their training in 1941.
 On October 26, 1942 the Women Jurors Act was passed which for the first time allowed women between the ages of 25 and 60 to have their names placed on the jury list on the same basis as men.
 Elaine Kingsford was New Zealand's first female juror and she sat on a case at the Auckland Supreme Court in 1943.
 Mary Anderson became the first woman to sit on a Magistrate's Court Bench in 1943 and then in 1946 she and Mary Dreaver, a former Member of the House of Representatives, became the first women to be appointed to the Legislative Council.

 In 1949, Iriaka Rātana became the first Māori woman to win a seat in Parliament.
 By the late twentieth century there are many examples of women influencing politics and the legal system.
 One significant event was the 1975 Land March led by Dame Whina Cooper protesting ongoing Māori land alienation.
 She was 79 when she led this march commonly called a hīkoi (march) from the top of the North Island to Wellington to submit a petition to the Prime Minister, a walk of 1000 km.

 Addressing inequalities for women came into play in New Zealand in the early 1970s with the Equal Pay Act 1972.
 This requires employers to pay men and women the same wages for the same work.

-The protests of another Māori women Eva Rickard over land also took place in the mid 1970s.
+The protests of another Māori woman, Eva Rickard, over land also took place in the mid 1970s.
 Rickard was protesting land that was confiscated during World War II but then not returned as per the agreement.
 Later Rickard stood for Parliament for the Mana Motuhake Party and also formed her own party, Mana Māori.